NAPLES AREA PROFESSIONAL LEAGUE

 1. The newly elected officers shall serve terms of one year beginning on December 1 or until their successors are elected.

-2. Officers shall not serve a third consecutive term in the same elected office except as otherwise provided in these bylaws.
+2. Officers shall not serve a fifth consecutive term in the same elected office except as otherwise provided in these bylaws.

 Section 3.
 Vacancies in Office.